software-engineering-2023/Online-Banking-Platform/README.md

 # UA07
 Well

-Hello , This is the first milestone of SE project this semester ..
+Hello , This is the Second milestone of SE project this semester ..
+Hope you enjoy the diagrams :)

-Many Thanks
+Many Thanks,
+UA07